tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 To summarize what we learned so far:

-- The time of pre-fill is quadratically dependent on the sequence length.
-As the prefill size grows, it will occupy an increasingly big percentage of the request processing time.
+- The time of prefill is quadratically dependent on the sequence length.
+As the input size grows, it will occupy an increasingly big percentage of the request processing time.
 - The time spent generating a single tokens grows linearly as the context length grows.
 KV cache will gradually become a more and more substantial percentage of the total data loaded from the global memory (alongside the model parameters).
 - Since the time of generating a single token is can be well approximated by cost of loading the model weights once from global memory, this time grows linearly with the number of generated tokens.